 An integrated NRM plan, developed within local communities, and supported by government and the best available science, has been developed for each region.
 These plans consider the environmental, social and economic impacts of NRM decisions on a regional basis, which will help improve the sustainable management of natural resources on a regional scale.
 The management plans include actions for weed management.

 The Australian Government also provides significant funding towards the National Cost-Sharing Eradication Programs.
-These programs map, coordinate and undertake activities to eradicate six weed species from Australia.
+These programmes map, coordinate and undertake activities to eradicate targeted weed species from Australia.

 Managing Commonwealth land